 The Utility recorded sludge removal expense of \$4,000 in the test year.
 Supporting documentation confirming the sludge removal expense was provided.
-Staff made no adjustments to sludge removal expense.
-Therefore, staff recommends sludge removal expense for the test year of \$4,000.
+We made no adjustments to sludge removal expense.
+Therefore, we hereby approve sludge removal expense of \$4,000 for the test year.